disclose/docs/docs/_docs/diostatus.md

 1. The **availability** of of a vulnerability disclosure program (VDP) or bug bounty program (BBP);
 2. The degree of **legal safety** a finder can expect;
 3. The types of **security research activities that are blessed** by the organization; and
-4. The **maturity** of an organization's vulnerability intake program and, by extension, it's overall cbersecurity program.
+4. The **maturity** of an organization's vulnerability intake program and, by extension, its overall cybersecurity program.

 Leveraging network-effect to promote best practice is a core design goal of The disclose.io Project.
 Diostatus and dioseal together **create a "race-to-the-top"** by making adoption of best practice rewarding, desirable, and viral.